Frequently Asked Questions

 For Account Holders

-The Education Navigator portal is an online tool that makes it easy to see if you're on track with your savings goals. it provides personalized, age-specific passports from birth to graduation, and information on financial aid, scholarships, and grants.
+The Education Planning Center is an online tool that makes it easy to see if you're on track with your savings goals.
+It provides personalized, age-specific passports from birth to graduation, and information on financial aid, scholarships, and grants.

 - Compare the costs of different schools with the Family Financial Center and track your progress toward meeting your savings goals.